Yonabaru, Okinawa: History

 References to the area represented by the modern town of Yonabaru may be found in the Omoro Sōshi, which makes mention of "Yonaharu" and "Yonaha-bama".
 According to the Chūzan Seifu (中山世譜), Shō Hashi, before becoming king, acquired iron from foreign ships that came to Yonabaru to trade, forged from this metal tools for farming, and gave these to the people.

 Formerly part of Ōzato Magiri, with the abolition of the magiri in 1908, the area of Yonabaru became part of Ōzato Village.
 A railway line to Naha opened in 1914 and with it came a period of economic growth.
 Talk during the early Shōwa period of separate municipal status was interrupted by the Pacific War and the foundation of Yonabaru Town had to wait until 1 April 1949.

+Events

+Yonabaru big tug-of-war is the biggest traditional event in Yonabaru town that is held to pray for a bountiful harvest, good health, and the prosperity of future generations.
+The origin is said to date back to the 1500s, and it has a history of more than 450 years.
+It is known as one of the three major Okinawan tug-of -war events, along side Naha city and Itoman city.
+The big rope weighs approximately 5 metric tons and is about 90 meters long.
+Carrying this big rope to the festival grounds is called “Michi-Juneh”(道ジュネ―).
+This is one of the festival’s highlights.
+The signal that the competition has begun is the moment, a stick called the “Kanachi stick” is inserted to join the two team’s big ropes together.
+This method is unique to Yonabaru town.

 Cultural and natural assets

 Yonabaru Town lists sixty-three tangible cultural properties and monuments, including nine ones designated or registered at the national, prefectural or municipal level.